GottZ/gzotp/Readme.md

 ### goals:

-- clean generation of base64 encoded qr png's
+- clean generation of base64 encoded qr png uri's
 - foolproof key generation
 - increased usability

 ### how i do versioning:

 `x.y.z`

 - `x` means: it will break
-- `y` means: it will not break but it will contain more features
+- `y` means: it will most likely break but it will contain more features
 - `z` means: it will just contain bug fixes / changes that won't effect your stuff

-overall this means.. you can just add package.json dependency's to x and everything should be fine.
+overall this means.. you can just add package.json dependency's to y and everything should be fine.

-### how to use:

-installation:
+### installation:

 `npm install gzotp`

-usage:
+### usage:

     var otp = require("gzotp");
     // generate key: